recoilme/okdbc/README.md

 ```
 curl http://127.0.0.1:11213/hello
 ```
-You will see "world" or and status 200 or NOT_FOUND and status 404 if not found
+You will see value and status 200 or NOT_FOUND and status 404

 Example response:
 ```